Jiang-JC/2D-KSE-RL/README.md

 ```

 ## Test
-For task of navigating towards a fixed goal point, Put the trained model into the "Navigation_2DKSE_Result\Models" folder, then
+For the task of navigating towards a fixed goal point, Put the trained model into the "Navigation_2DKSE_Result\Models" folder, then

 ```
 python MainPhaseDomain.py
 python MainSpatialDomain.py
 ```

-For task of identifying fixed points, after training the model, you can find fixed points in folder "Identification_2DKSE\FixedPoints"
+For the task of identifying fixed points, after training the model, you can find fixed points in folder "Identification_2DKSE\FixedPoints"

 ## Fixed points of 2D KSE